A Logic Programming Approach to Activity Recognition: Experimental Results

 \section{Experimental Results}

-We present our experimental results on 28 surveillance videos of the CAVIAR project.
-These videos contain 26419 frames that have been manually annotated in order to provide the ground truth for short-term and long-term behaviours.
-We edited the original annotation of the CAVIAR videos by introducing a short-term behaviour for abrupt motion.
-(The edited annotation of the CAVIAR videos is available with the source code of LTBR.)
-Table \ref{tbl:results} shows the performance of LTBR --- we show, for each long-term behaviour, the number of True Positives (TP), False Positives (FP) and False Negatives (FN), as well as Recall and Precision.
+We present experimental results on 28 surveillance videos of the CAVIAR project.
+These videos contain 26419 frames that were manually annotated by the CAVIAR team in order to provide the ground truth for short-term and long-term activities.
+We edited the original CAVIAR annotation by introducing a short-term activity for abrupt motion.
+Table \ref{tbl:results} shows the performance of LTAR; it shows, for each long-term activity, the number of True Positives (TP), False Positives (FP) and False Negatives (FN), and the corresponding Recall and Precision values.
+Long-term activities are recognised with the use of the \holdsFor\ Event Calculus predicate.

-LTBR correctly recognised 4 \leave\ behaviours.
-Moreover, there were no FP.
-On the other hand, there was 1 FN.
-This, however, cannot be attributed to LTBR because in the video in question the object was left behind a chair and was not tracked.
-In other words, the left object never `appeared', it never exhibited a short-term behaviour.
+LTAR achieved high Recall and Precision rates, indicating that it may adequately represent complex activities.
+Perfect Recall and Precision rates were not achieved due to various reasons.
+One of these reasons concerns the fact that the narrative of short-term activities (produced by manual annotation, in the present experiments) is incomplete.
+Eg, the single FN concerning \leave\ is due to the fact that in the video in question the object was left behind a chair and was not tracked.
+In other words, the left object never `appeared', it never exhibited a short-term activity.

+Another reason for having FP and FN is the lack of consistency in the annotation of the videos; eg, the long-term activity of people walking in the same direction while being `close' to each other is not always classified as \move\ (this type of inconsistency leads to FP concerning the recognition of \move), the short-term activity of people being active is sometimes classified as walking (eg, leading to FN in the recognition of \meet), and so on.